CBEP-SoCB-Details/Wolfs_Neck_N_Deposition/Graphics/NTN_Aggregated_graphics.md

 ```

 So we appear to have a significant decline in TN (and thus presumably
 NO3).
-The data providers do not use data from ears that do not meet
+The data providers do not use data from years that do not meet
 Criteria 1 through 3.
-We should check if results are robust if we
+We check if results are robust if we restrict to
-restrict to years that meet their data QA criteria.
+years that meet their data QA criteria.

-## Years that Meet QA Standards
+### Years that Meet QA Standards

 If we remove several years with data that does not meet completeness
 criteria, we find a